-- VCE Outdoor and Environmental Studies - VCE VET Sport and Recreation
+- VCE Outdoor and Environmental Studies - VCE VET Sport and Recreation students is to complete both Units 1 & 2 of a VCE subject if accelerating.

 Quality success in Units 3 and 4 subjects is built on the successful foundations put in place in Years 10 and 11.